Russia denies and deflects in reaction to alleged Bucha atrocities

 Some Russians said they didn’t think it was possible the killings could have been carried out by their military.

 “I saw the video footage yesterday.
 It is so awful, I can’t believe it, I refuse to believe it.
 Russians could not have possibly done it,” said a 52-year-old engineer in Moscow who would give only his first name, Igor.
-He added, “I understand there might be civilian victims in any war.
+He added: “I understand there might be civilian victims in any war.
 But what I saw in the video from Bucha is beyond any common sense.
 I don’t know who did it.
 If this is not fake, my brain refuses to accept it.”

 That type of response is common these days among Russians, said Anton Shirikov, a graduate student at the University of Wisconsin at Madison who studies Russian state propaganda.
 The Kremlin’s misinformation “might not work in the sense that people believe everything, but people who are on the side of the government think that some of it must be true,” he said.
 Or they think, “We, the Russian army, cannot be that bad, so the other side must be bad.”